ebonnal/streamable/README.md

 ```
 </details>

-Set `finally_raise=True` parameter to raise the first exception caught (if any) when the iteration stops.

-Set `terminate=True` to stop the iteration if an exception is caught.
+Set `stop=True` to stop the iteration if an exception is caught.

 ## 🟡 `.throttle`